 Introduction of SOLAR-10.7B Model:

-shared a link to the new 10.7 billion parameter model, SOLAR-10.7B, which claimed to be better than Mixtral using a new method.teknium
+Metaldragon01shared a link to the new 10.7 billion parameter model, SOLAR-10.7B, which claimed to be better than Mixtral using a new method.tekniumpromised to bench test this model against the claim and share the results. -

 Discussion on SOLAR-10.7B Model Performance: The discussion evolved around the performance of the SOLAR-10.7B model.
 Several members,

-, expressed skepticism based on initial test results, questioning if the claims made in the model card were accurate.Carsonpoole
+n8programsandteknium, expressed skepticism based on initial test results, questioning if the claims made in the model card were accurate.Carsonpoolementioned that SOLAR-10.7B is only a pre-trained model and requires fine-tuning for specific tasks. -

 Updates on Phi-2 Weights:

-hinted that the weights would soon be available on Hugging Face (HF).
+metaldragon01informed that Phi 2 weight has been made available andgiftedgummybeehinted that the weights would soon be available on Hugging Face (HF).
 Discussions on the usability and compatibility of Phi-2 with HF followed. -

 Debate on Data Quality and Amount for Model Training: A detailed discussion, led by

-, revolved around the choice and amount of data used for training AI models.
+georgejrjrjrandcrainmaker, revolved around the choice and amount of data used for training AI models.
 Topics covered include the idea of minimizing data requirements instead of maximizing them, the question of repeated epochs vs. new data, and the concept of synthetic data being used as padding. -

 Data Generation, Transformation and Filtering:

-about data transformation on a large scale and the latter responded with suggestions on filtering junk text with quality heuristics, semantic de-duplication, and SSL Prototype filtering.
+atgctgquestionedgeorgejrjrjrabout data transformation on a large scale and the latter responded with suggestions on filtering junk text with quality heuristics, semantic de-duplication, and SSL Prototype filtering.

 â· #general (382 messagesđ„đ„):